California law affords certain rights and benefits to surviving spouses (sometimes called widow’s rights) including:

 In the event the decedent attempted to dispose of more than his or her share of the community property by a will, the surviving spouse must then decide whether to take under the will as provided, or take one half of the community property.
 Under California law, the surviving spouse is entitled to take his or her community share, in addition to bequests made under the will, unless the will states otherwise.

-Requirement to File a Known Will
+Is There a Requirement to File a Known Will in California?

 The custodian of a will shall, within 30 days after having knowledge of the death of the testator, file the will to the clerk of the superior court of the county in which the estate of the decedent may be administered, and, mail a copy of the will to the person named in the will as executor.